basarat/demo-typestyle/11-server/script.md

 ```

 Our `bundle.js` is being generated using webpack and points to `app/main.tsx` file.
+* Lets go ahead and create this main.tsx file
+* We will bring and react and react dom for the html.
+* From TypeStyle we will bring in `setStylesTarget` for the css.
+* We will hydrate the html using React DOM at the root div
+* We will hydrate the css using `setStylesTarget` at the `styles-target` tag.

 ```js
 import * as React from 'react';